CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_3_submit.md

 Example of a `Title`: 'MassIVE.quant reanalysis from MaxQuant+ MSstats workflow from RMSV000000249.2'

 Example of a `Description`: 'MassIVE.quant reanalysis of data from the iPRG2015 study (dataset MSV000079843) using Andromeda for identification and MaxQuant for quantification(from RMSV000000249.2), followed by MSstats for statistical analysis of differentially abundant proteins.
-Here MSstats(1.3) workflow was used.'
+Here MSstats workflow was used.'

 ### 3.3 Reanalysis File Selection section